WALLOUD/Template/Template-Whitepaper.md

 var namespaces = security.GetSecurityNamespaces();
 ```
 *Code 2 - Using TFS OM to query TFS server-level security namespaces*

-Once you establish the connection, the convention for listing and interacting with the namespaces is the same; both use the **ISecurityService** proxy interface.

-We categorize TFS Security namespaces as **Server-**level and **Team Project Collection**-level.
-TFS expands the namespaces with the permissions that each namespace supports.

-Server-level permissions are not specific to any Team Project Collection or Team Project.
-TFS enables setting Permissions on a TFS deployment-wide basis and these permissions affect every Team Project and Team Project Collection in the deployment.

 Peruse the
 [ISecurityService](http://msdn.microsoft.com/en-us/library/microsoft.teamfoundation.framework.client.isecurityservice.aspx)